 The minimum stake is between 0.01p and 0.10p for most markets, and although no maximum stake is mentioned do be aware of the payout cap when placing your wager.

-Boylesports are also one of the few select bookies with a real world presence, and although they are currently only operating stores in Ireland, Northern Ireland, and the midlands, at the rate they are expanding they may well be opening a shop near you soon.
+Boylesports are also one of the few select bookies with a real world presence, and although they are currently only operating stores in Ireland, Northern Ireland, the Midlands, and a few in the North West; at the rate they are expanding they may well be opening a shop near you soon.

 Those who still regard cash as king can take full advantage of the above and avoid using bank altogether if they wish, and with the addition of the BoyleXtra card, you have full flexibility with your funds.